bait-lang/bait/docs/design/compiler.md

 # Compiler Design
-How are core systems of the compiler designed and currently implemented?
+How are internal core systems of the compiler designed and currently implemented?

 See also the [compiler structure](../development/structure.md#compiler-structure).